gideonadeti/battleship/README.md

 - **Test-Driven Development**: Comprehensive test coverage
 - **User Experience First**: Intuitive controls and visual feedback
 - **Performance**: Optimized rendering and efficient algorithms

+## Future Plans

+### Leaderboard Integration

+This project is planned to integrate with the [Real-time Leaderboard](https://github.com/gideonadeti/realtime-leaderboard) project, allowing players to compete globally and track their rankings.

+**Planned Features:**

+- **Opt-in Score Saving**: After each game, players can choose to save their game results to join leaderboard
+- **Automatic Updates & Real-time Rankings**: After each save, the leaderboards will be updated and the updates will be reflected in real-time on the [leaderboard frontend](https://github.com/gideonadeti/realtime-leaderboard-frontend)
+- **Competitive Play**: Players can compete against others and see their rankings improve over time

+**Related Projects:**

+- [Real-time Leaderboard Backend](https://github.com/gideonadeti/realtime-leaderboard) - NestJS backend with MongoDB and Prisma
+- [Real-time Leaderboard Frontend](https://github.com/gideonadeti/realtime-leaderboard-frontend) - Next.js frontend with ShadCN UI

 ## Acknowledgments